Table of Contents

 XPG GAMMIX S50 1GB

-capable machine, you want a fast drive that can take advantage of all that throughput.
+When you’ve got yourself a PCIe 4.0capable machine, you want a fast drive that can take advantage of all that throughput.
 Even though pretty expensive, the XPG GAMMIX S50 can handle that.

 Inland Performance 1TB SSD

 Inland is very likely not the first name that springs to mind when you’re looking at solid-state drives.
 However, that’s far from reason enough to skip them when it comes to buying a fast, PCIe4.0 SSD because their 1TB SSD is actually a great pick.

 The Inland Performance 1TB SATA III 2.5″ Internal Solid State Drive (SSD) is a storage device that has been manufactured to be compatible with any operating system and use case you can think of.

 Before we get into the speeds, let’s get one thing out of the way.
 The Inland Performance 1TB SSD comes with a massive heatsink which means you won’t be able to fit it in all situations.
 You’ll need a bit of room above it because the heatsink is pretty high.
 It does help keep the drive cool under load, so it’s definitely worth it, but you should keep this into consideration.

 Let’s talk about speeds.
 The sequential read and write speeds of the Inland 1TB SSD are 5000MB/s and4300MB/s respectively, which is right on par with all the other competitive products.
 It’s a 3D TLC NAND flash, and it’s designed to be shock, vibration, and movement resistant.
 And with a 3-year limited warranty, it’s definitely a great budget SSD for users who want speed, but also want their SSD to last a good while.